microsoft/CCF/doc/concepts.rst

 CCF Overview
 ============

+.. note:: Find more technical details in the :ref:`Technical Overview section <design/index:Technical Overview>`.

 CCF in a Hundred Words
 ----------------------

-The Confidential Consortium Framework (CCF) is an open-source framework for building a new category of secure, highly available, and performant applications that focus on multi-party compute and data.
+The Confidential Consortium Framework (CCF) is an open-source framework for building a new category of secure, highly-available, and performant applications that focus on multi-party compute and data.

 CCF enables high-scale, confidential networks that meet key enterprise requirements — providing a means to accelerate production and enterprise adoption of consortium based blockchain and multi-party compute technology.

 Leveraging the power of trusted execution environments (:term:`TEE`, or enclave), decentralised systems concepts, and cryptography, CCF enables enterprise-ready multiparty computation or blockchains.

-TODO: Add blurb about HTTP and JavaScript applications.
+CCF is based on web technologies: clients interact with CCF JavaScript applications over HTTPS.

 Core Concepts
 -------------